In consideration of the performers and those seated around you, please silence and dim the brightness on your device.

 William Welke

-Dan W. Wruck
+Dan Wruck

 Wei Cheng Wu